Understanding the Repository Design Pattern in C#

 Advantages of the Repository Design Pattern

-3. Testability: It enhances testability by enabling the use of mock repositories.
+3. Testability: Simplifies unit testing by allowing the use of mock repositories.

 Disadvantages of the Repository Design Pattern